-Our Values
+Our Vision | Our Values

-We are a "little Kinder with a big heart" and we will continue to strive to see this reflected in our culture through living our 5 "c" values of community, compassion, curiosity, collaboration and celebration.
+It is our vision to remain deeply connected to community - to be a "little Kinder with a big heart" taking care of our world and each other.
+We will continue to strive to see this reflected in our culture through living our 5 "c" values of community, compassion, curiosity, collaboration and celebration.